Skip to main content

 How do you get back to A-lender pricing — the recovery plan?

 This is the part most brokers skip, and it is where we earn our keep.
 A B or private mortgage is a bridge, not a home.
 From day one we map your exit.
 Step one is getting you funded now on the right alternative product.
-Step two is re-establishing credit deliberately: two clean tradelines — a secured card and a small installment loan work well — reported on time every month, with utilization kept under 30%, ideally under 10%.
-Twelve to eighteen months of clean reporting moves most Beacon scores materially.
+Step two is re-establishing credit deliberately: two clean tradelines — a secured card and a small installment loan work well — reported on time every month, with credit utilization kept under 30% of your total limit, which is the level the Financial Consumer Agency of Canada advisesFCAC.
+Lenders read heavy utilization as risk even when you pay the balance in full each monthFCAC.

 Missed payments are weighed by recency — lates in the last 12 months hurt most, and we disclose every one rather than let an underwriter find it.
-Self-employed with bruised credit is our home turf: we document income through bank statements and notices of assessment instead of relying on a tidy T4.
+Self-employed with bruised credit is our home turf: we document income through bank statements and notices of assessment instead of relying on a tidy T4, and B-lenders are built for exactly this file.
 Newcomers building Canadian credit get a parallel plan to establish tradelines fast.
 No judgment, and we work in 50+ languages so nothing gets lost in translation.
+If your situation is on this list, start with our consumer proposal or private lender pages for the detail specific to it.

 I had a consumer proposal two years ago and assumed no one would touch me.
 My advisor never made me feel judged — just helped me find a path forward.
-We closed in 10 days.
+We closed in 10 days through a B-lender.
+They mapped the refinance to A-lender pricing in 18 months as part of the plan from day one.

 FAQ